Decomposition into Low-rank plus Additive Matrices for Background/Foreground Separation: A Review for a Comparative Evaluation with a Large-Scale Dataset: Introduction

-In this context, the aim of this survey is then to provide a first complete overview of all the decomposition in low-rank plus additive matrices for (1) novices who could be students or engineers beginning in the field of computer vision, (2) experts as we put forward the recent advances that need to be improved, and (3) reviewers to evaluate papers in journals, conferences, and workshop such as RSL-CV 2015 \footnotemark[29].
+In this context, the aim of this survey is then to provide a first complete overview of all the decomposition into low-rank plus additive matrices for \textbf{(1)} novices who could be students or engineers beginning in the field of computer vision, \textbf{(2)} experts as we put forward the recent advances that need to be improved, and \textbf{(3)} reviewers to evaluate papers in journals, conferences, and workshop such as RSL-CV 2015 \footnotemark[29].
 So, this survey is intended to be a reference for researchers and developers in industries, as well as graduate students, interested in robust decomposition applied to computer vision. \\

-Here, we decide to focus on the application of background and foreground separation due to the following reasons: \begin{enumerate} \item This application witnessed very numerous papers (more than $190$) since 2009. \item Background/foreground separation is the most representative and demanding application as it needs to take into account both spatial and temporal constraints with incremental and real-time constraints \cite{510}\cite{7501}. \end{enumerate}
+Pratically, the publications on decomposition into low-rank plus additive matrices can be classified in two types: \textbf{(1)} publications from researchers of the mathematical community which are more devoted to the fundamental aspect with proofs and with experimentations little investigated in different computer applications, and \textbf{(2)} publications from researchers of the computer vision community which focus on how adapt the decomposition into low-rank plus additive matrices to a specific application by taking into account the specific constraints of this application.
+Here, we decide to focus on the application of background/foreground separation due to the following reasons: \begin{enumerate} \item This application witnessed very numerous papers (more than $390$) since 2009. \item Background/foreground separation is the most representative and demanding application as it needs to take into account both spatial and temporal constraints with incremental and real-time constraints \cite{510}\cite{7501}. \end{enumerate} Thus, first type of publications are mostly reviewed in Section \ref{sec:RPCA} to Section \ref{sec:LRM} while the second type of publications are mostly grouped in Section \ref{subsubsec:ABFS} and Table \ref{BFSeparation}). \\